Inverting log blow-ups in log geometry: Introduction

 For a regular embedding $Z\to X$ of schemes, the deformation to the normal cone construction, denoted $\Deform_Z X$, plays a central role in intersection theory.
 For example, if $X$ is a smooth scheme over a field $k$, Fulton-MacPherson \cite{zbMATH01027930} used this construction for the diagonal morphism $X\to X\times_k X$ to define the intersection product.

 The notion of log schemes, introduced by Fontaine-Illusie and further developed by Kato \cite{zbMATH00125808}, can be thought of as the notion of ``schemes with boundaries''.
 The extra structure of boundaries is helpful for the compactification and degeneration problems in algebraic geometry.
-For example, log geometry has been applied to compactifying moduli spaces and the proof of the $C_{st}$-conjecture in $p$-adic hodge theory.
+For example, log geometry has been applied to the construction of the fine moduli space of polarized logarithmic Hodge structures with extra structures \cite{zbMATH05485422} and the proof of the $C_{st}$-conjecture in $p$-adic hodge theory \cite{MR1705837}.

 To develop intersection theory or motivic homotopy theory of log schemes, the deformation to the normal cone construction for log schemes is desirable.
 However, there is a technical difficulty: If $X$ is a log smooth fs log scheme over a field $k$ whose log structure is nontrivial, then the diagonal morphism $X\to X\times_k X$ is a closed immersion that is not strict.
 It is unclear how to define the blow-ups for non-strict closed immersions in the category of fs log schemes because a non-strict closed immersion is not defined by a sheaf of ideals.
 Hence the construction of $\Deform_X(X\times_k X)$ in this category is unclear.